keatonb/keatonb.github.io/_posts/2019-01-27-avoiding-aliases.md

 around a circle, folded on one alias period of 2.18 hours.
-The relative concentration of these points near the bottom of the circle cause the center of gravity to be offset by nearly half the radius, which is equal to the height of the alias peak.
-This applies for every few frequency of the spectral window.
+The relative concentration of these points near the bottom of the circle cause the center of gravity to be offset by nearly half the radius, which is equal to the height of this alias peak.
+This applies for every frequency of the spectral window.

 The actionable takeaway is that future observations can be timed to move this center of gravity toward the middle of the circle, reducing